Bush v. Vera: Opinion of the Court

 Outline of Texas's 30th congressional district that was struck down in Bush v.
 Vera.

 The State argued, for example, that the bizarre shape of District 30 in Dallas County was explained by the drafters' desire to unite urban communities of interest and that the bizarre shape of all three districts was attributable to the Legislature's efforts to protect incumbents of old districts while designing the new ones.
-The Supreme Court upheld the district court's finding to the contrary, holding that race was the predominant factor, saying that "the contours of Congressional District 30 are unexplainable in terms other than race."
+The Court concluded that "the contours of Congressional District 30 are unexplainable in terms other than race".
+Justice O'Connor repeated what the Court had said in Miller v.
+Johnson: strict scrutiny applies when racial considerations predominate over traditional, race-neutral districting factors.
+Justice O'Connor further noted that: